The Caps found a way to lose, despite a late lead and...

 C-A-P-S, Caps, Caps, Caps!

 Woop!
 Woop!
-Chant this when former Capitals on the opposing team have the puck.
+Chant this when certain players on the opposing team, who used to be Capitals, have the puck.

 Depending on who it is, and what’s going on, the fans may taunt the opposing goaltender by chanting his name over and over again.
 This was very common in the days of Ron Hextall when the Philadelphia Flyers came to the Capital Centre.